Aditya-Bhagat03/My-portfolio-/README.md

 ## TL;DR

-You can fork this repo to modify and make changes of your own.
+You can fork this repository to modify and make changes of your own.
 Please give me proper credit by linking back to Aditya Bhaagt (https://github.com/Aditya-Bhagat03/My-portfolio-).
 Thanks!

 ## Built With